fayst26/mkdocs/docs/settings/addon_uninstall.md

 # Uninstall an add-on

-To unistall an add-on, do the following:
+To uninstall an add-on, do the following:

 1. Open a document in Google Docs.
 1. Click **Extensions** > **Add-ons** > **Manage add-ons**.